WSU-kduncan/s24cicd-aschlotterbeck/README-CI.md

 	- (what are you doing, why, what tools?)

 * Run Project Locally
-	- How to install docker.
-		* I am running Ubuntu 22.04.4 LTS on my device and had to use `sudo apt install docker.io` to install Docker.
-		* After installation, I used `which docker` to locate the executable files.
-		* I also used `docker --version` to identify current version that was installed, which was Docker version 24.0.5.
-		* Lastly, I used `systemctl status docker` to confirm Docker was, in fact, installed and up and running on my system.
-		* To use Docker commands without using sudo, I used `sudo usermod -aG docker ubuntu` to add my user to the Docker group.

 	- How to install dependencies (WSL2).
 		* To install WSL2 on Windows 11, you can open Powershell in administrator mode and select "Run as Administrator", then enter the command `wsl --install`.
 This will install, setup, and enable the required features to run WSL, and by default, install the Ubuntu distribution of Linux.